janasoham/janasoham.github.io/_publications/markov_prediction1.md

 the size of states space and sample size is provided.
 We also analyze effect of spectral gaps in case of reversible chains to achieve parametric rate of estimation."

-citation: "Yanjun Han, Soham Jana, and Yihong Wu. <i>Optimal prediction of Markov chains with and without spectral gap.</i> arXiv preprint arXiv:2106.13947 (2021)."
+citation: "with Yanjun Han and Yihong Wu"

 paperurl: 'https://arxiv.org/abs/2106.13947'